MultifamilyZone

 Collaborate

 Collaboration is also an essential element of team engagement.
-Members of your team are more likely to be engaged and motivated when working together towards a common goal coming up with
+Members of your team are more likely to be engaged and motivated when working together towards a common goal and developing

 solutions to business challenges.